Enter your ZIP to

 • Additional Features: Enhancements like coatings for extra UV protection or improved aesthetics can also add to the cost.

 When comparing tin roofs to aluminum roofs, the costs are fairly competitive.
-Aluminum roofing typically ranges from $7 to $17 per square foot, including materials and labor, while tin roofing typically costs $6.50 to $21 per square foot.
-The choice between the two often comes down to specific performance features like weight, where aluminum is lighter, and corrosion resistance, in which tin roofs usually require less maintenance.
+Aluminum roofing typically ranges from $7 to $17 per square foot, including materials and labor, while tin roofing typically costs $10 to $18 per square foot.
+The choice between the two often comes down to specific performance features like weight, where aluminum is lighter.

 Installing tin roofing is a larger investment than a standard asphalt roof.
 However, homeowners should consider the fact that the life of a tin roof is decades longer than many other roofing material types, and that it can add value to your home.